-Play Development and Provision: The Team delivers a range of outreach provision for young people in the District throughout the year.
+Play Development and Provision: The Team delivers a range of outreach provision for young people throughout the year.
 This is made possible by working in partnership with Parish Councils and key partners such as South Derbyshire Community Safety Partnership to provide a comprehensive offer, particularly over the school summer holidays.